novodream/demo-node/README.md

 # demo-node

-A demo nodejs API managed by DReAM
+A demo nodejs API managed by DReAM.